NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Furious Grab.md

 * * *

 You grab your foe while it's distracted by your attack.
-The foe you hit becomes [[Conditions/Grabbed|Grabbed]], as if you had succeeded at an Athletics check to [[Actions/Grapple|Grapple]] the foe.
+The foe you hit becomes [[Grabbed|Grabbed]], as if you had succeeded at an Athletics check to [[Actions/Grapple|Grapple]] the foe.

 *Source: Pathfinder Player Core 2*
 *ORC*